jkaw/Baseball-Database/README.txt

+Relational Baseball Database

+This is for CS 150 - Databases

+Included are files that will allow you to create the database and fill it with thousands of fictional data.
+There is also PHP code for a website to interact with the database.

 createschema.sql - an sql file that creates all my tables.

 dropschema.sql - an sql file that drops my tables from create schema.sql